k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/01_tdm_set_instance_per_env_and_version.md

 - Customer 1 exists in both the Production and UAT environments, with different data stored in each.
 TDM must create separate instances of Customer 1 — one for Production and one for UAT.
 - [Data Versioning task](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux): A task is created to save a data version (snapshot) of a specific entity — e.g., Customer 1 — in a testing environment.
 The task can be scheduled to run periodically, such as every few hours, to back up the data.
 Each saved version of Customer 1 is stored as a separate Logical Unit Instance (LUI).

 Additionally, TDM enables synthetic entity generation.
-Each generated entity must get a unique LUI.
+Each generated entity must receive a unique LUI.

 ## TDM — LUI Format